limingzhou2004/pytools/readme.md

 - The improvement seems to be from the time series contribution from the 1-D convolution.

 - The weather data does not appear to have abundant spatial informaiton.
 A PCA analysis for the 2-m temperature shows the first component explains over 99.7% of the total variance.
 The HRRR model seems to capture large scale spatial changes but tend to smooth out local details.
+It may be better to combine the HRRR data and local observational data for further improvement.
 - In addition to the temperature, humidity and wind speed, other parameters, like boundary layer height, radiation can improve the accuracy slightly.

 - The prior hour weather reduces error, and the coefficients are estimated within the model.

-Some details on how the data are retrieved and how the model are trained are explained in the [readme_techincal.md](https://github.com/limingzhou2004/pytools/blob/rolling-forecast/readme_technical.md) file.
+The details on how the data are retrieved and how the model are trained are explained in the [readme_techincal.md](https://github.com/limingzhou2004/pytools/blob/rolling-forecast/readme_technical.md) file.

 ***
 The pytools code base provides the tools,